Encrypted files as a normal folder.

 The decrypted view disappears.
 Files are encrypted at rest again.

-Edit in place, without export or re-import
+Edit PDFs, scans, and working documents in place without export or re-import.

 Mounted Vault is not background sync.
 It is an explicit session with a deterministic start and end.